aaronparker/evergreen/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report for a function or application
-title: ''
+title: '[BUG]'
 labels: ''
 assignees: ''